edric-cao-goldenowl/LAD/deployment/aws/sample/lamp-laravel-en.md

-Why here is a guide on how you will create a LEMP server on AWS running a Laravel project with the following configuration:
+Here is a guide on how you will create a LEMP server on AWS running a Laravel project with the following configuration:
 + Amazon Linux OS: Centos 7, WebService: Apache, PHP8, DB: MariaDB

 * Apache: Is an open source reverse proxy server that uses popular HTTP, HTTPS, SMTP, POP3 and IMAP protocols.
 Also used as load balancer, HTTP cache and web server.